Drug Treatment Court

 How to Apply

 1. Download application and review all program requirements and eligibility criteria with defense counsel.

-3. Application will be reviewed by the District Attorney’s Office and defense counsel will receive a response from the District Attorney’s Office advising if the applications has been accepted and if the defendant meets eligibility criteria.
+3. Application will be reviewed by the District Attorney’s Office and defense counsel will receive a response from the District Attorney’s Office advising if the application has been accepted and if the defendant meets eligibility criteria.

 4. Accepted applicants will then receive notice to appear for a biopsychosocial evaluation to determine final eligibility.

 5. Eligible accepted applicants will receive a notice to appear at an admission/plea hearing before the Treatment Court Program judge only after completing the biopsychosocial evaluation.